lelouchneo/tyk-docs/tyk-docs/content/tyk-cloud/what-is-tyk-cloud/what-is-tyk-cloud.md

 ### Next Level SaaS

 * Tyk is cloud native and has always been a true multi-cloud product and now we’re taking it to the next level with our next level SaaS platform, Tyk Cloud.
-* It lets optimise your platforms across and between a myriad of providers such as AWS, Google Cloud etc. without having to worry about vendor lock-in, or complex deployments.
+* Now you don’t need to worry about vendor lock-in, or complex deployments, you can benefit from being able to optimise your platforms across and between a myriad of providers such as AWS, Google Cloud etc.

-### Quick deployments - wherever you need them
+### Quick deployments Wherever you need them

 * Be it handling Government API traffic in Singapore or wanting to add local Gateways in Australia to improve performance and resilience or deploying your management layer to your own hosted servers rather than a cloud provider - we've got you covered!
 * The new Tyk Cloud platform allows you to quickly setup the full Tyk Enterprise API Management platform, simply choosing the regions where you wish to locate your gateways and where you wish your data to reside, resulting in immediate and secure data sovereignty.